marcriehm/kubernetes-research/Objects.md

 fanout based on URL; load balance traffic; terminate SSL; and provide name-based virtual hosting.

 The Service underlying an Ingress **must** be of type NodePort - a ClusterIP Service will not work.
-Ingresses might be implemented by Node.js or a similar system.
+Ingresses might be implemented by nginx or a similar system.

 Create a NodePort Service by applying [this file](./Ingresses/ip-webapp-nodeip.yaml "NodePort Example").
 Create an Ingress on this Service with [this file](./Ingresses/ip-webapp-ingress.yaml "Ingress Example").
 WAIT for the